-Note: I originally wrote this short story for a literary contest about hirasol.
+Note: The Hirasol Garden is a work of fiction created by my hyper active imagination.
 Amazingly, I felt a strong and irresistible urge to create short stories, after writing The Hirasol Gardener.
 So, expect more short stories on my blog in the near future.

 I’m an escapist.